 Is Tokyo Disneyland closed due to the Coronavirus?

-Tokyo Disney Resort announced that it would be temporarily closed from February 29 and has now extended the closure through to early April 2020.
-The opening of Tokyo Disneyland’s expansion will be delayed until mid-May.
-The Tokyo Disney Resort Hotels are still open with limited services.
+Tokyo Disney Resort announced that it would be temporarily closed from February 29 and has now extended the closure.
+A new opening day is said to be determined by mid-May.
+The opening of Tokyo Disneyland’s expansion is also delayed until further notice.
+The Tokyo Disney Resort Hotels closed on April 1, 2020.

 Should I cancel my trip to Japan?